extism/c-pdk/README.md

 clang -o plugin.wasm --target=wasm32-unknown-unknown -nostdlib -Wl,--no-entry plugin.c
 ```

 The above command may fail if ran with system clang.
-It's highly recommended to use use clang from the [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) instead.
+It's highly recommended to use clang from the [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) instead.
 The `wasi-sdk` also includes a libc implementation targeting WASI, necessary for plugins that need the C standard library.

 Let's break down the command a little: